SupeRuier/awesome-active-learning/subfields/deep_AL.md

   Good paper, compared many previous Deep AL.
   Very representative for Deep AL.
   Capture uncertainty and diversity.
-  Measure uncertainty through the magnitude of the resulting gradient with respect to parameters of the ﬁnal (output) layer.
+  Measure uncertainty through the magnitude of the resulting gradient with respect to parameters of the final (output) layer.
   To capture diversity, we collect a batch of examples where these gradients span a diverse set of directions by use k-means++ (made to produce a good initialization for k-means clustering).
 - Density Weighted Diversity Based Query Strategy for Active Learning [2021, CSCWD]